Definición de mind en inglés:

 open one's mind to

-- Be receptive to: he opened his mind to the ways of the rest of the worldMás ejemplos en oraciones
+- Be receptive to: she had opened her mind to new thingsMás ejemplos en oraciones

 - You just get to taste everything, and it really opens your mind to what's out there.